 Logistics & Supply Management

-Government Furnished Equipment (GFE) (FAR Part 45) is equipment that is owned by the government and delivered to or made available to a contractor.
+Government Furnished Property (GFP) (FAR Part 45) is equipment/property owned by the government and delivered to or made available to a contractor.
 GFE is normally specified in a Request for Proposal (RFP) or contract.
-The determination of GFE is usually made by the government Program Manager (PM) and Contracting Officer.
+GFE is usually determined by the government Program Manager (PM) and Contracting Officer.

 Definition: Government Furnished Property (GFP) is the property in possession of or acquired by the Government and subsequently furnished to the Contractor for the performance of a contract.